Webperf-se/webperf_core/docs/tests/dns-zonemaster.md

 - The worst level per test case is aggregated into one "criterion".
 - A CRITICAL → 1.0 (the delegation is broken).
 - `penalty = (2·errors + 1·warnings) / criteria_that_ran`
-- `rating = 5 − 4 · min(1, penalty / 0.5)`, with a floor of 1.0.
+- `rating = 5 − 4 · min(1, penalty / 0.25)`, with a floor of 1.0.

-Calibration: when roughly **half of the criteria warn** the rating lands on 1.0, while a handful of warnings on an otherwise healthy domain only lowers it marginally.
-The `THRESHOLD` (0.5) and the error weight (2×) are knobs, exposed as settings (`tests.dns.threshold`, `tests.dns.error-weight`). `min()`/the floor give a natural ceiling — no free fall.
+Calibration: when roughly **a quarter of the criteria warn** the rating lands on 1.0.
+Confirmed deficiencies (warnings and errors) are weighted to bite hard — a domain has to be flawless to keep a 5.0 — while NOTICE-level hygiene never lowers the rating.
+The `THRESHOLD` (0.25) and the error weight (2×) are knobs, exposed as settings (`tests.dns.threshold`, `tests.dns.error-weight`). `min()`/the floor give a natural ceiling — no free fall.

+The overall banner text "very good" is reserved for a flawless **5.0**; anything with a confirmed deficiency reads as "good" or lower.

 The 1.0–5.0 rating is mapped onto the Rating model as: